akalenuk/hyphen/README.md

 Structure `a_Split_X` also has a constructor to recieve "Hello, world!" string, but when object of type `a_Split_X` is called with minus `with`, remember we declared it just then, it returns a freshly instanced object of type `a_Split_with_X` with "Hello, world!" passed to it via constructor.

 Structure `X_Split` is empty, but it has an external operator of type `the`.
-Nevermind the type, this `the` is just a variant that accepts arrays, it's not that importrant right now.
-What is importrant, there is an object of type `X_Split` namely `split`.
-Being called with operator `-` on the left, it recieves the argument and returns an instance of `a_Split_X` with it.
+Nevermind the type, this `the` is just a variant that accepts arrays, it's not that important right now.
+What is important, there is an object of type `X_Split` namely `split`.
+Being called with operator `-` on the left, it receives the argument and returns an instance of `a_Split_X` with it.

 You can see, these are kind of chained.
 But actually the topology of these instantiations doesn't have to be that simple.
 You can build a hyphen-construct that can accept 'with' or 'without' for a_Split_X and that would be a tree with two possible code chunks called at the end.
 Or instead of 'with' you can accept another string, concatenate it to `m_a` and instance yet another `a_Split_X`.
 That would be a cycle; you can make theoretically endless hyphen-constructs with these.